International Travel - Export & Import Controls

 Which U.S. export control regulations might apply?

-- International Traffic in Arms Regulations ("ITAR") overseen by the Department of State – if traveling with ITAR-controlled items, technology, materials, software, or technical data.
+- International Traffic in Arms Regulations ("ITAR") overseen by the U.S. Department of State – if traveling with ITAR-controlled items, technology, materials, software, or technical data.
 The ITAR govern military, weapons and space-related technologies.
 See the United States Munitions List ("USML") for items controlled by the ITAR.

 Where are you going?

-Additionally, every destination country has its own requirements related to imports and exports; even if an item does not require a U.S. export license, it might still need an import permit for entry into the destination country.
+Additionally, every destination country has its own requirements related to imports and exports; even if an item does not require a U.S. export license, it may still need an import permit for entry into the destination country.